maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### Deja Vu, where the setup deflates the pay-off

 Don't tell readers what happens before it happens.
-A succesful plan should be withhold from the reader as it's executed.
+A successful plan should be withheld from the reader as it's executed.
 If the reader is told the plan, things should go wrong and the characters must improvise.
 Plans should not be spoilers.

 **Tip:** Hugely unlikely events can't just happen out of nowhere for a novel.
 Huge luck and coincidence can only be used when that's the novel's focus.
-Writers must balance events of likely and unlikely occurance - the more unlikely, the more it should be set up or integrated into the novel in previous pages.
+Writers must balance events of likely and unlikely occurrence - the more unlikely, the more it should be set up or integrated into the novel in previous pages.
 Don't assume readers find unlikely events possible, even if they really happened.

 #### Zeno's Manuscript, where irrelevant details derail a story